 According to a study from Ball State University, college students are willing to pay an average of 16 percent more for an apartment within a one-mile radius from campus.

 “Being within one mile of campus suggests the benefit of being within reasonable walking distance, while being outside four miles begins to segregate students from the ‘university district,’ other college friends and easy use of the campus facilities,” said BSU residential property management professor Carla Earhart.

 The population in college neighborhoods grows as student enrollment rises, which a 2014 study found is not as rapid of an increase as traditionally gentrified areas.
 However, university-sponsored housing typically does not meet this demand of higher enrollment—leaving many to seek housing off campus.

-For instance, University of Virginia students compiled a 2017 report stating that while enrollment has increased by about 4,700 over the past 25 years, the university has only added 700 beds.
+For instance, in 2017, University of Virginia students compiled a report stating that while enrollment has increased by about 4,700 over the past 25 years, the university has only added 700 beds.
 This has allowed private student housing developers to take advantage of the unmatched demand in Charlottesville, often displacing lower income residents, according to the report.

 As the quantity of luxury student housing increases, interest in older housing stock decreases, and landlords are forced to lower prices or renovate to compete, causing overall real estate prices to decrease.
 Meanwhile, when property is reassessed in surrounding areas, property valuations and taxes may increase, displacing lower-income residents.